Know Where You Stand

 Step 2: Contributions

 Determining each party’s financial and non-financial contributions.
-Financial contributions include gifts and inheritances, compensation payouts, redundancies, any rent free accommodation and the like.
+Financial contributions include gifts and inheritances, compensation payouts, redundancies, any rent accommodation and the like.
 Non-financial contributions includes the care of children, household and domestic chores.
 There can be negative contributions known as ‘’wastage’’ such as excessive gambling, drinking or drugs.

 Step 3: Future Needs